RISBC-4 Rhode Island Mechanical Code

 101.1.1 Referenced Codes.
 The other codes referenced elsewhere in this code shall be considered part of the requirements of this code to the prescribed extent of each such reference.

 1. Electrical.
-The provisions of Rhode Island State Electrical Code, Part 5 of this Subchapter, shall apply wherever referenced in this code as the ICC Electrical Code, and shall apply to the installation of electrical systems, including alterations, repairs, replacement, equipment, appliances, fixtures, fittings, and appurtenances thereto.
+The provisions of Rhode Island State Electrical Code SBC-5 2021, (Part 5 of this Subchapter), shall apply wherever referenced in this code as the ICC Electrical Code, and shall apply to the installation of electrical systems, including alterations, repairs, replacement, equipment, appliances, fixtures, fittings, and appurtenances thereto.

 2. Gas.
-The provisions of the Rhode Island State Fuel Gas Code, Part 19 of this Subchapter, shall apply wherever referenced in this code as the International Fuel Gas Code, and shall apply to the installation of gas piping from the point of delivery, gas appliances and related accessories as covered in this code.
+The provisions of the Rhode Island State Fuel Gas Code SBC-19 2021, (Part 19 of this Subchapter), shall apply wherever referenced in this code as the International Fuel Gas Code, and shall apply to the installation of gas piping from the point of delivery, gas appliances and related accessories as covered in this code.
 These requirements apply to gas piping systems extending from the point of delivery to the inlet connections of appliances and the installation and operation of residential and commercial gas appliances and related accessories.

 3. Building.
-The provisions of the Rhode Island State Building Code, Part 1 of this Subchapter, shall apply wherever referenced in this code as the International Building Code.
+The provisions of the Rhode Island State Building Code SBC-1 2021, (Part 1 of this Subchapter), shall apply wherever referenced in this code as the International Building Code.

 4. Plumbing.
-The provisions of Rhode Island State Plumbing Code, Part 3 of this Subchapter, shall apply wherever referenced in this code as the International Plumbing Code, and shall apply to the installation, alteration, repair and replacement of plumbing systems, including equipment, appliances, fixtures, fittings and appurtenances, and where connected to a water or sewage system and all aspects of a medical gas system.
+The provisions of Rhode Island State Plumbing Code SBC-3 2021, (Part 3 of this Subchapter), shall apply wherever referenced in this code as the International Plumbing Code, and shall apply to the installation, alteration, repair and replacement of plumbing systems, including equipment, appliances, fixtures, fittings and appurtenances, and where connected to a water or sewage system and all aspects of a medical gas system.

 5. Property Maintenance.
-The provisions of the Rhode Island State Property Maintenance Code, Part 6 of this Subchapter, provides requirements for continued use and maintenance buildings and property, and of related plumbing, mechanical, electrical and fire protection systems in existing residential nonresidential structures.
+The provisions of the Rhode Island State Property Maintenance Code SBC-6 2021, (Part 6 of this Subchapter), provides requirements for continued use and maintenance buildings and property, and of related plumbing, mechanical, electrical and fire protection systems in existing residential nonresidential structures.

 6. Fire Prevention Code.
-Wherever and whenever provisions of the International Fire Code 2003 editions are referenced, the appropriate Rhode Island Fire Safety Code requirement shall apply.
+Wherever and whenever provisions of the International Fire Code 2018 editions are referenced, the appropriate Rhode Island Fire Code (450-RICR-00-00-1 through 10) requirement shall apply.

 7. Energy.
-The provisions of the Rhode Island State Energy Code, Part 8 of this Subchapter, shall apply wherever referenced in this code as International Energy Conservation Code, and shall apply to the installation, alteration repair and replacement of energy systems and all matters governing the design and construction of buildings for energy efficiency.
+The provisions of the Rhode Island State Energy Code SBC-8 2021, (Part 8 of this Subchapter), shall apply wherever referenced in this code as International Energy Conservation Code, and shall apply to the installation, alteration repair and replacement of energy systems and all matters governing the design and construction of buildings for energy efficiency.

 Any and all such references to the various International Code Council family of codes shall be substituted for the appropriate state code as indicated above.

 All other Administrative provisions shall remain in effect.
 To the extent that there is an apparent conflict between the provisions of these administrative sections and R.I.
-Gen. Laws § 23-27.3-101.0 et al, the provisions of state law shall prevail.
+Gen. Laws § 23-27.3-101.0 et al., the provisions of State law shall prevail.
 Where other provisions of this code refer to provisions of § 4.3 of this Part (Chapter 1 Administration) or R.I.
-Gen. Laws § 23-27.3-101.0 et al shall apply as appropriate.
+Gen. Laws Chapter 23-27.3 shall apply as appropriate.

 4.5 Chapter 5

-504.6.5 Length Identifications The maximum length of dryer duct may exceed 35’ when a permanent placard, measuring a minimum 5” wide, 3” high, and 1/8” thick, and constructed of either wood, metal, or rigid plastic, and bearing raised or embossed lettering stating the following: “WARNING: THE EFFECTIVE LENGTH OF THIS DRYER DUCT IS xxx FEET.
+504.8.5 Length Identifications The maximum length of dryer duct may exceed thirty-five feet (35’) when a permanent placard, measuring a minimum five inches (5”) wide, three inches (3”) high, and one eighth of one inch (1/8”) thick, and constructed of either wood, metal, or rigid plastic, and bearing raised or embossed lettering stating the following: “WARNING: THE EFFECTIVE LENGTH OF THIS DRYER DUCT IS xxx FEET.
 ANY DRYER CONNECTED TO THIS EXHAUST DUCT MUST BE RATED TO USE AN EXHAUST DUCT OF THIS LENGTH, PER THE MANUFACTURERS SPECIFICATIONS; SEVERE RISK OF FIRE MAY RESULT FOR NONCOMPLIANCE WITH THIS NOTICE.”

 The provisions of table 504.6.4.1 shall be used in establishing the effective length of the ductwork installed and noted on the placard.
-The placard shall be permanently attached to the wall or floor within 6” of the terminus of the duct.
+The placard shall be permanently attached to the wall or floor within six inches (6”) of the terminus of the duct.

 603.2 Duct sizing Delete and substitute the following: